 Nagios XI also has 70+ monitoring wizards for point-and-click setup of the most commonly monitored devices.
 Within minutes, Nagios XI users can start monitoring a new device.
 To monitor a new device in Nagios Core, the user not only needs to understand the Linux command line but must also be very familiar with the setup of the Nagios Core interface.

 Another critical difference between Nagios XI and Nagios Core is how each solution supports business needs.
 Nagios XI helps enterprise clients who routinely need to report data, present information, and justify the cost of additional resources (e.g., employees and hardware).
 Nagios Core is for technical output only.
 It simply answers the question, Is my monitored device up or down?

 Nagios XI allows users to visualize and compare data with its built-in graphs, charts, and real-time customizable dashboards.
 It converts highly complex technical data into reports that are business-centric and can be shared cross-functionally.
 Nagios XI reports can drive business insights that influence significant business decisions.
 To get the same insights from Nagios Core, an organization would need a skilled data scientist (another expensive resource) to make sense of the data.

 Given how critical effective infrastructure monitoring is to our clients’ businesses, the initial purchase of Nagios XI includes one year of access to the Nagios Support Team via the Support Center ticketing portal and Customer Support Forum.
 Optional phone support is also available.

 Nagios XI has two editions: standard and enterprise.
 In addition to the features that come with a standard license, the enterprise edition has additional tools that set it apart from Nagios Core.
 These features include:

-- Capacity Planning: Predictive reports that estimate when devices will reach full capacity.
-These reports are used to make a case for new hardware.
+- Capacity Planning: Predictive reports that estimate when devices will reach full capacity These reports are used to make the case for new hardware.